 Cyanocobalamin nasal is usually given once per week.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Use the medicine exactly as directed.

 Your dose needs may change if you become pregnant, if you breast-feed, or if you eat a vegetarian diet.
 Tell your doctor about any changes in your diet or medical condition.

-Store in an upright position at room temperature, away from moisture, heat, and light.
-Do not freeze.
+Store in an upright position at room temperature.
+Protect from light and do not freeze.

 What happens if I miss a dose?